GMA & Student Representatives (2025–26)

 Sarah Sabol, originally from Ovid, New York, is a Ph.D. candidate in Musicology.
 She previously earned an M.A. in Musicology from McGill University (Montreal, Quebec) and a B.M. in Organ Performance from Rice University (Houston, Texas).
 Sarah is currently interested in cultural aspects of music performance, production, and collection by Italian academies during the sixteenth century and primarily engages with motets, madrigals, and musical puzzles.
 She also focuses on the analytical features of this music, namely modal cadence theory.
 Another topic addressed in her research is the historiography of early modern music in the nineteenth and twentieth centuries.
 Sarah has recently presented her work at MedRen, AMS Midwest, the Newberry Library Graduate Student Conference, and the Sounding Habsburg Conference.
 She enjoys outdoor activities – kayaking, running, and hiking – as well as spending time in the kitchen and struggling through the crossword puzzle.

-Kristin Shaffer is a third-year Musicology M.A. and Vocal Performance M.M. dual-degree student from Tampa, Florida.
-She earned bachelor’s degrees in both voice performance and English from Lee University in Cleveland, Tennessee where she graduated as the university’s distinguished performance graduate in 2022.
-Kristin’s research focuses on French, German, and English-language art song of the nineteenth and twentieth centuries.
-Her current project explores the salon networks of Pauline Viardot around 1850, as well as Viardot’s engagement with the nineteenth-century musical album tradition.
-Other research interests include music and domesticity, women and music, and the intersection between music and literature.
-Since 2022, Kristin has worked as a professional chorister in Indianapolis where she regularly performs art song recitals.
-She is also a part-time news journalist at NBC KNBN NewsCenter1.
+Kristin Shaffer is a Ph.D. student in musicology from Tampa, Florida.
+She holds both an M.A. in musicology and an M.M. in voice from the Jacobs School of Music.
+Before coming to IU, Kristin earned a B.A. in English and a B.M. in voice from Lee University in Cleveland, Tennessee.
+Her research focuses on French, German, and English-language art song of the nineteenth and twentieth centuries.
+Kristin’s current project explores the salon networks and vocal compositions of Pauline Viardot around 1850, as well as Viardot’s engagement with the nineteenth-century album tradition.
+Other research interests include music and domesticity, women and music, and the intersections between music and literature.
+Kristin remains an avid performer; she sang the role of Mrs. Grose in IU’s 2025 production of Britten’s Turn of the Screw, and she currently serves as a soprano section leader and frequent recitalist at Second Presbyterian Church in Indianapolis.
 In her free time, Kristin enjoys working with oil pastels, cooking comfort food, and shopping for antiques.

 Alexandra Spees is an M.A. musicology student from the Indianapolis area.
 She received bachelor’s degrees from Butler University in Music History and German.
 Her musical interests lie in jazz music, American classical music, and ballet.
 Alex also has interests in public musicology, specifically programming for both orchestras and radio.
 In her free time, she enjoys reading, playing with her cats, and baking French patisserie.